ldn-softdev/Rpnn/README.md

 .configure_rpn(), target error: 0.001
 ```
 \- option `-e` allows setting the target error for convergence.
 Some tasks might not even have global minimum solutions (typically it'll be
-function approximations/regressions) thus adjusting target error (to the higher end) might be required.
+a function approximations/regressions), thus adjusting target error (to the higher end) might be required.
 > next version of the framework will have an option of finding the deepest local minimum in absence of a global one (i.e. the manual weight adjustments
 won't be required)

 #

 ```
-.configure_rpn(), normalize inputs: true [-1 to 1]
+.configure_rpn(), normalize inputs: true [-1 to +1]
 ```
 \- Inputs normalization is on by default and could be turned off with option `-n 0,0`, or `-n 1,1` (any combination where `min` and `max` parameters
 are the same).
-Given that often the logistic functions are bounded type (`sigmoid`, `tanh`, etc) the faster convergence occurs when input's max and min
+Given that the logistic functions often are bounded type (`sigmoid`, `tanh`, etc) the faster convergence occurs when input's _max_ and _min_
 values are mapped around logistic's zero point.
 Default input normalization values are `-n -1,+1`.

-Also, Rpnn limits _delta weight_ to the minimal and maximal values `1.e-6` and `1.e+3` respectively:
+Also, Rpnn limits _delta weight_ step's _min_ and _max_ values to `1.e-6` and `1.e+3` respectively:
 ```
 #define RPNN_MIN_STEP   1.e-6
 #define RPNN_MAX_STEP   1.e+3
 ```
-Thus, very small or very large input values simply won't converge, the input normalization ensures respective resolution precision.
+Thus, very small or very large input values w/o normalization simply won't converge - the input normalization ensures respective resolution precision.
-> next version of the framework will provide an option to alter such parameters
+> next version of the framework will provide an option to alter such parameters (i.e. _min_ and _max delta weight_ steps)

 For example, this converges fine with the normalization on (default):
 ```